As Environmental Catastrophe Looms, Is it Ethical to Have Children?

 TR: My students’ personal deliberations about these questions of their own procreation is incredibly gendered.
 They consider a study that estimates having a child raises your lifetime carbon emissions by almost 10,000 metric tons, almost six times your non-procreative average lifetime if you’re an American.
 It gives them this sense that when you procreate, you’re standing on top of an iceberg of future emissions that just branches out.
 For me, when I think about that I am immediately just kind of slammed with this massive sense of moral responsibility

 My male students might see this as an interesting exercise.
 But the women in the class are really overwhelmingly influenced by this sort of consideration.
 They may say, “Well, you know, I’m a young, ambitious, successful Georgetown or Hopkins college student.
 I’m already really worried about how to fit family planning into my future.”
 And this is a kind of license to take all sorts of reasons as real reasons.
 You don’t have to do this thing just because it’s what society tells you that you have to do.
-It’s not exactly randomized controlled data.
-But it tells a kind of interesting story.
+It’s not exactly randomized controlled data, but it tells a kind of interesting story.

 RK: That’s really super-interesting.
 On the one hand, of course, it drives home the point that women are the ones who feel like they’re responsible for reproduction.
 But it’s important to distinguish between individual decision-making and policies.